IBM 2790

 The IBM 2790 Data Communications System is a family of devices intended for "in-plant data communications and production monitoring."
 It is described as a two-way data communications system designed to accommodate large volumes of short messages from many in-plant locations or from smaller groups of terminals at remote locations.

 The 2790 consists of one IBM 2715 Transmission Control Unit, or an IBM 1800 Data Acquisition and Control System, which controls the other system components.
-The 2715 supports up to 32 KB of magnetic core memory with a 1.2 μs cycle time, an internal disk for microcode load, a 2740 printer/keyboard, and a real time clock.The 2715 provides terminal control, transaction assembly, data-entry checking, message routing, transaction storage, and transfer of data to and from a System/370, IBM 1800 Data Acquisition and Control System or an IBM System/7.
+The 2715 supports up to 32 KB of magnetic core memory with a 1.2 μs cycle time, an internal disk for microcode load, a 2740 printer/keyboard, and a real time clock.
+The 2715 provides terminal control, transaction assembly, data-entry checking, message routing, transaction storage, and transfer of data to and from a IBM System/370, IBM 1800, or an IBM System/7.